Nahshon Wright

-Nahshon Wright (/nəˈʃɔːn/ nə-SHAWN; born September 23, 1998) is an American professional football cornerback for the Chicago Bears of the National Football League (NFL).
-He has previously played for the Minnesota Vikings and the Dallas Cowboys.
-He played college football for the Oregon State Beavers.
+Nahshon Wright (/nəˈʃɔːn/ nə-SHAWN; born September 23, 1998) is an American professional football cornerback for the New York Jets of the National Football League (NFL).
+He played college football for the Oregon State Beavers, and was selected by the Dallas Cowboys in the third round of the 2021 NFL draft.
+Wright has also played a single season for the Minnesota Vikings and Chicago Bears, where he earned his first Pro Bowl bid.

 Early life

 Wright attended James Logan High School, where he played as a wide receiver and cornerback.
 He also lettered in basketball and track.
 He enrolled at Laney College, where he contributed to the team winning the 2018 state championship.
 He tallied 12 starts, 17 tackles (1.5 for loss), four interceptions, and three passes defensed, while earning All-conference honors.

 He transferred to Oregon State University in 2019.
 As a sophomore, he appeared in all 12 games with 10 starts, posting 34 tackles (half a tackle for loss) and three interceptions.

 As a junior in 2020, the football season was reduced to seven games due to the COVID-19 pandemic.
 He started in six games, registering 30 tackles, two interceptions, four passes defensed, and one sack.
 He had six tackles and one interception against California.
 He had seven tackles, one interception, and one pass defensed against Oregon.
 He had seven tackles and one sack against Stanford.
 He declared for the NFL draft after the season.